JoseJPR/nodejs-certification/README.md

 |   |   ├── example22         # Create listener for get if change the folder and files content.
 |   |   └── ...               # ...
 |   |
+|   ├── http                  # HTTP.
+|   |   ├── example01         # Get methods and status codes from http.
+|   |   ├── example02         # Create http server and show lifecycle-events.
+|   |   ├── example03         # Create http server with custom routers and reponses for POST or GET methods.
+|   |   ├── example04         # Request to url with method GET and port 80 and received JSON object.
+|   |   ├── example05         # Request to url with method POST and port 80 send and received JSON object.
+|   |   └── ...               # ...
 |   └── ...
 └── ...
 ```